 This section offers opportunities to compete at all levels from age 5.
-Classes include Verse Speaking, Original Verse with performance, Prose, Spoken English, many Solo Acting classes, Duologues and group work including Musical Theatre.
+Classes include Verse Speaking, Prose, Sight Reading, Mime, Public Speaking, many Solo Acting classes, Duologues and group work including Musical Theatre.
 School groups are warmly welcomed and we try to achieve a nurturing and creative atmosphere for the competitors to flourish.

 Candidates must provide a clean copy, handwritten or typed not photocopied, of their prose or script for the Adjudicator.
 Copies of set verse are available on request from the Speech and Drama Secretary.

 Please note our adjudicators come from either British Federation, GODA or are LAMDA teachers, performers, poets and all with vast knowledge in their particular field.